Output Method for Revenue Recognition: A Guide

 Before you can recognize a single dollar, you need to define exactly what you’re measuring.
 Your criteria must directly reflect the transfer of value to your customer.
 Whether you choose the input or output method, the key is to select a measure that faithfully represents your progress toward completing the performance obligation.
 For an input method, this could be costs incurred or labor hours.
 For an output method, it might be units delivered or milestones achieved.
 Document these criteria clearly and apply them consistently to similar contracts to ensure your revenue recognition over time is both logical and defensible.

-Train Your Team and Integrate Systems
+Get Your Team and Systems on the Same Page

 Your team is your first line of defense for accurate financial reporting.
 Make sure your accounting and finance staff understand ASC 606 and how to apply your chosen measurement method consistently.
 But training alone isn't enough if they’re wrestling with clunky, disconnected systems.
 Manual data entry and spreadsheet management are recipes for error.
 This is where technology becomes a critical partner.
 By implementing seamless integrations between your CRM, ERP, and accounting software, you create a single source of truth.
 This automates data flow, reduces manual work, and gives your team the reliable information they need to do their jobs effectively.